hepnos/HEPnOS/docs/source/runs.rst

 Accessing Runs
 ==============

-The example code bellow show how to create Runs inside DataSets, how to iterate over all the runs in a DataSet, how to access a Run from a parent DataSet, and how to search for Runs.
+The example code bellow shows how to create Runs inside DataSets, how to iterate over all the runs in a DataSet, how to access a Run from a parent DataSet, and how to search for Runs.